 We don’t have an exact date for the TGE.
-We’re looking to do a token sale in October if all goes as planned.
 Yes the TGE will be ERC-20 tokens, and yes, there will be a swap with the native token in the future.
-Wr will do so because we are a protocol, of course.
+We will do so because we are a protocol, of course.

 A more detailed description of Devv’s technological implementation is given in the Devv Greenpaper, which can be viewed here.